Third-party validated (TestFort QA Lab, Dec 2025)

 • DO-178C certification-ready architecture

-• Sub-5MB container, Jetson-ready
+• Sub-5MB binary, Jetson-ready

 • 2.35B ops/joule for battery-powered systems